JAndrassy/Regulator/README.md

 With Uno WiFi I had the static pages served by the esp8266 WebServer of WiFi Link firmware in the esp8266 on-board of the Uno WiFi.
 I added them to the SPIFFS `data` folder of WiFi Link firmware.

-WebServer.ino can serve the pages from SD card or SPIFFS.
+WebServer.ino can serve the pages from SD card.

 These static web pages can be started from a folder on a computer to show the data from Regulator.
 Only set the IP address of Arduino in script.js.